laoban-dev/laoban-dev.github.io/docs/laoban/SCRIPTS.md

 Since Windows and linux have different ways of deleting files, we can use a file command to delete a file.
 The same is true to view a file.

+Example `laoban run rmDir(dist)` will delete the dist directory in each project

 | Command                 | Purpose
 |-------------------------| ---
 | file:rm(<filename>)     | Deletes a file